Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Introduction

 Covariant methods for calculating the Green function of the wave operator and the corresponding heat kernel, briefly reviewed in Sec.~\ref{sec:review} below, are central to a broad range of problems from radiation reaction to quantum field theory in curved spacetime and quantum gravity.
 There is an extremely extensive literature on this topic; here we provide only a very brief overview referring the reader to the reviews by Vassilevich~\cite{Vassilevich:2003} and Poisson~\cite{Poisson:2003} and references therein for a more complete discussion.
 These methods have evolved from pioneering work by Hadamard~\cite{Hadamard} on the classical theory and DeWitt~\cite{DeWitt:1960, DeWitt:1965} on the quantum theory.
-The central objects in the Hadamard and DeWitt covariant expansions are geometrical bi-tensor coefficients $a_n^{AB'}(x,x')$ which are commonly called DeWitt or HaMiDeW coefficients in the physics literature.
+The central objects in the Hadamard and DeWitt covariant expansions are geometrical bi-tensor coefficients $a_n^{AB'}(x,x')$ which are commonly called DeWitt\footnote{The Hadamard and DeWitt coefficients also appear in the literature under several other guises.
+They may be called DeWitt, Gilkey, Minakshisundaram, Schwinger or Seeley coefficients, or any combination thereof (yielding acronyms such as DWSC, DWSG and HDMS).
+In the coincidence limit, it has been proposed that they be called Hadamard-Minakshisundaram-DeWitt (HaMiDeW) \cite{Gibbons} coefficients.
+For the remainder of this paper, we will refer to them as either DeWitt (for the coefficients $a_k{}^A{}_{B'}$) or Hadamard (for the coefficients $V_r{}^A{}_{B'}$) coefficients.} coefficients in the physics literature.
 These coefficients are closely related to the short proper-time asymptotic expansion of the heat kernel of an elliptic operator in a Riemannian space and so are commonly called heat kernel coefficients in the mathematics literature.
 Traditionally most attention has focused on the \textit{diagonal value} of the heat kernel $K^{A}{}_{A}(x,x;s)$, since the coincidence limits $a_n^{A}{}_{A}(x,x)$ play a central role in the classical theory of spectral invariants~\cite{Gilkey} and in the quantum theory of the effective action and trace anomalies~\cite{Birrell:Davies}.
 By contrast, for the quasilocal part of the matched expansion approach to radiation reaction \cite{Ottewill:Wardell:2008, Ottewill:Wardell:2009} we seek expansions valid for $x$ and $x'$ as far apart as geometrical methods permit.

 The classical approach to the calculation of these coefficients in the physics literature was to use a recursive approach developed by DeWitt \cite{DeWitt:1965} in the 1960s.
 Although these recursive methods work well for the first few terms in the expansion \cite{Christensen:1976vb,Christensen:1978yd}, and may be implemented in a tensor software package \cite{Christensen:1995}, the amount of calculation required to compute subsequent terms quickly becomes prohibitively long, even when implemented as a computer program.
 An alternative approach, more common in the mathematics literature, is to use pseudo-differential operators and invariance theory~\cite{Gilkey}, where a basis of curvature invariants of the appropriate structure is constructed~\cite{Fulling:1992} and then their coefficients determined by explicit evaluation in simple spacetimes.
 However, here too, the size of the basis grows rapidly and there seems little prospect of reaching orders comparable to those we obtained in the highly symmetric configurations previously studied.